 At many colleges, there also are fees for orientation, technology, mentoring, capital improvements, documents, parking, environmental, recreation, printing, sports, and online classes.

 There are even “welcome” fees and a cleaning fee if your child gets sick and vomits on the dorm’s carpets.
 Ouch!

 Some colleges may waive fees, or students can choose against them.
-“Sports passes” like the ones at Boston University are added a college bill but students have the choice to opt.
+“Sports passes” like the ones at Boston University are added to a college bill, but students have the choice to opt.

 But more times than not, fees are mandatory and may not be covered by scholarships.
 Students will have to pay out-of-pocket or take out loans to cover them.